 You can’t beat the cost of this shoe.
 These shoes can be found for dirt cheap online and at some kung fu stores.
-I found mine at china town and the cost me $20.
+I found mine in china town and they cost me $20.
 That’s almost free guys!
 If you want to buy them online, you can.
 They’re a little more expensive, but not by much.
 Be careful because there are a lot of knock offs!

 If this shoe has a weakness, it is the durability.
 These shoes unfortunately do not last.
 With moderate to heavy use, you can expect about 6 months to a year out of these shoes before they get dingy and the glue starts to peel off.
 The stitching isn’t the best either and tends to fall apart as well.
 Again, you get what you pay for, in this case, it’s the fast fashion of minimalist shoes.